jackiecywinski/my-python-portfolio/README.md

 #Project 5: Underwater Scene - This is a drawing of fish, urchins, and seaweed (an underwater scene) that me, Jasmine, and Grace coded together.

+#Project 6: My Create Task - This is the code I submitted for the AP test.
+This code contains a procedure that recommends an activity to its user based on if they want to be indoor or outdoor.
+It includes iteration, sequencing, and selection.